Lopapeysa

-A lopapeysa (/is/) or Icelandic sweater is an Icelandic style of sweater originating in the early or mid-20th century, at a time when imports had displaced older and more traditional Icelandic clothing and people began to search for new ways to utilize the plentiful native wool.
+A lopapeysa (/is/) or Icelandic sweater is an Icelandic style of sweater originating in the early or mid-20th century, at a time when imports had displaced older and more traditional Icelandic clothing and people began to search for new ways to use the plentiful native wool.
 The design has since become a national icon for Icelandic cultural identity.

 Terminology

 Lopapeysa (plural lopapeysur) is a compound word, from lopi, denoting the particular kind of single ply yarn traditionally used to make lopapeysur, and peysa 'sweater, jumper, pullover'.
 Thus the word literally means 'sweater made of lopi'.

 Design of the sweater

 It is characterized by a yoke design – a wide decorative circle surrounding the neck opening.
 The sweater is knitted in a non-varying circle, meaning that there is no difference between the front and the back, unless a zipper is added.
 The body of the sweater is knitted using circular needles, while 'the sleeves are picked up onto the needle containing the bodice.
 The shaping of the shoulders by gradually casting off is incorporated into the pattern of the yoke'.
 The yarn used, lopi, is made from the wool of Icelandic sheep and contains both wind hairs and fleece.
 Lopi is remarkable in that it is not spun, so it contains more air than spun yarn and as a consequence it has better insulation properties.
 This also makes lopi more difficult to handle than spun yarn, in particular for those new to the material.
 Icelandic wool has earned an international reputation for its warmth, lightness, and insulation abilities so that even when wet, it keeps the wearer warm.

 The colors can be artificial, but undyed wool of various colors is available and much in demand.
 'Originally, the sweater had a patterned band of at least two colours at the hem, the wrist and the yoke, forming the main pattern across the shoulders.
 During the 21st century, this changed so that now it is common for only the yoke to be patterned'.